 Lack of water limited the growth of the community.
-It needed to be transported up to the mine from the valley, which back then I’m sure was not the easiest of tasks.
-By 1883 many of the miners had moved on and the camp was abandoned until tungsten was found in 1916.
-Tungsten was mined in this area on a larger scale from 1936 until WWII.
+Water was transported up to the mine from the valley which was not an easy task.
+By 1883 many of the miners had moved on.
+The camp was then abandoned until tungsten was found in 1916.
+Tungsten was mined in this area from 1936 to the beginning of WWII.

-What expedition would be complete without standing on ground zero above 500,000 tons of highly radioactive rubble?
+What expedition would be complete without standing above 500,000 tons of highly radioactive rubble?
 How radioactive you ask?
 Similar to the levels of radiation found in the core of a nuclear reactor.

-Not much was known about nuclear explosions in the 1950’s.
-There were many nuclear tests conducted, both above and below ground at the Nevada Test Site, just north of Las Vegas.
-It became apparent that the testing posed certain safety risks for Las Vegas so the Atomic Energy Commission (now known as the Department of Energy) decided to preform the largest of tests in more remote areas.
+There was little known about nuclear explosions in the 1950’s.
+In order to understand the potential of these weapons nuclear tests were conducted both above and below ground at the Nevada Test Site, just north of Las Vegas.
+It was apparent that the testing posed certain safety risks for Las Vegas.
+The Atomic Energy Commission (now known as the Department of Energy) decided to preform the largest of tests in more remote areas.

-There were 10 locations chosen and the first test would take place at the Central Nevada Test Area in Hot Creek Valley.
-The Atomic Energy Commission had a series of underground thermonuclear tests planned that were far larger than any they had conducted at the Nevada Test Site.
-Project Faultless was a calibration test with the goal of determining the geological and structural impact before even larger tests were to be performed.
-The nuclear device had a yield of under one megaton and was roughly 67 times larger than the bomb that was dropped on Hiroshima, Japan.
+Ten testing sites were chosen.
+The first test would take place at the Central Nevada Test Area in Hot Creek Valley.
+The Atomic Energy Commission had a series of underground, thermonuclear tests planned that were far larger than any they had conducted at the Nevada Test Site.
+Project Faultless was a calibration test.
+The test was intended to determine the geological and structural impact before deciding if larger tests were to be performed.
+The nuclear device which had a yielded under one megaton was roughly sixty-seven times larger than the bomb that was dropped on Hiroshima, Japan.

-In preparation of the first test a steel pipe measuring 7 feet in diameter had been drilled 3,200 feet into the ground.
-The nuclear device was lowered into the pipe and the testing was ready to commence.
-On January 19, 1968 at 10:15 AM, Project Faultless was detonated.
+A massive steel pipe measuring seven feet in diameter had been inserted 3,200 feet below the ground.
+The nuclear device was then lowered into the pipe and preparation for the test was complete.
+Project Faultless was detonated on January 19, 1968 at 10:15 AM

 The blast was absolutely devastating.
 The sheer force of the explosion caused the ground to collapse for several miles around the test site.
-As a result, deep fault lines opened up in the ground that can still be seen today.
+As a result deep fault lines opened up in the ground and they can still be seen today.
 It created a massive cylindrical cavity of nuclear rubble that was approximately 820 feet in diameter and 2,460 feet in length.
-The pipe pictured below was completely below ground before the blast.
+The pipe pictured below was level with the ground prior the blast.
 The ground surrounding the area of the blast had dropped 9 feet.

-The devastating geological effects were enough to completely shut down the project.
-The steel pipe was sealed with concrete and any sites that were being prepared for future tests were abandoned.
-A bronze plaque that serves as a reminder was placed on the steel pipe marking ground zero of Project Faultless.
+The devastating geological effects were enough to shut down the project.
+The steel pipe was sealed with concrete and all of the sites that were being prepared for future tests were abandoned.
+A simple bronze plaque serves as a reminder; marking ground zero of Project Faultless.